gflewis/sndml3/docs/index.md

 The start time of the Linux or Windows job is synchronized with the start time of the ServiceNow schedule.
 The Linux or Windows job should start a few minutes after the ServiceNow schedule.
-For example, if the ServiceNow schedule starts at 5:00 PM, then you might set your Linux or Windows `--scan` to start at 5:02 PM.
+For example, if the ServiceNow schedule starts at 5:00 PM, then you might set your `--scan` to start at 5:02 PM.

 The SNDML JAR file contains an embedded Log4J2 Rolling File Appender configuration which can be helpful if you are using **cron** or **Windows Task Scheduler**.